-Introduction to Automated Machine Learning In Microsoft Power BI
+[Introduction] Automated Machine Learning In Power BI

 Automated machine learning is the process of automating the tasks of applying machine learning to real-world problems.
-AutoML covers the complete pipeline from the raw dataset to the deployable machine learning model.
-Wikipedia

 Automated Machine Learning (AutoML) in Power BI for dataflows provides data scientists with the tools needed to train, validate and deploy Machine Learning (ML) models within Power BI.